Aeasala/plasma-pstate-asus-mb/README.md

 # Intel P-state and CPUFreq Manager Widget

 ## What it is
-this is a test commit from dolphins git integration Intel P-state and CPUFreq Manager is a KDE Plasma widget in order to control the frequencies of Intel CPUs and their integrated GPUs for any modern Intel Processors running in
+Intel P-state and CPUFreq Manager is a KDE Plasma widget in order to control the frequencies of Intel CPUs and their integrated GPUs for any modern Intel Processors running in